Shadow Forged Steel

 Lessa sat back in the saddle slightly and Storm slowed to a walk.

-Finally Storm broke out of the tree line and were climbing up the acre long back yard slope.
+Finally Storm broke out of the tree line and they were climbing up the acre long back yard slope.
 Now Lessa could hear Brody calling out her name, “Brody!
 I’m coming!”
-She cried back as she urged Storm toward the front yard where she suspected the yell had come from.
+She screamed back as she urged Storm toward the front yard, the direction of the screaming boy.

 “Stop!”
 Lessa shouted as she pushed Storm just a little bit faster.
 The girl and her horse were nearly upon them when the men and her brother suddenly vanished.
 They were there, right before Lessa, just out of arm’s reach and less a heartbeat later they were just gone.

 Storm let go of a skull cracking scream from the shock of seeing three people vanish.
 Lessa uselessly tried to rein her to a halt.
-It was too late though.
 The horse’s hoofs cut deep ruts into the grass as they slid directly into the place where her brother and his kidnappers had just vanished.

 Storm was silenced mid exclamation, quite suddenly Lessa felt the air sucked from her lungs and her body frozen to the bone.
 She felt as if she had been put in a vacuum, every cell of her body was being compressed and pulled all at the same time.

 The first thing that she knew was hitting the ground, hard.
-Her side hit the ground with the saddle still between her legs, Storm no longer attached to it.
-Her vision went black for as her head made contact with the ground, her eyes opened wide when she gasped in pain trying to recover from the blow.
-Somewhere close horses screamed and there was a great clutter as a couple of them bolted from the area, and then all Lessa saw was Brody.
+She hit the ground with the saddle still between her legs, Storm no longer attached to it.
+Her vision went black as her head made contact with the ground, her eyes opened wide as she gasped in pain trying to recover from the fall.
+Somewhere close horses screamed and there was a great clatter as hooves raced away, there was clanging metal on metal, and then all Lessa saw was Brody.

-She scrambled off the ground and scooped him up only then did she look around to assess the situation.
+She scrambled off the ground and scooped him up, eyes blinking hard as she tried to take in what was happening.
 There was a boy, around her own age fighting one of the men who had kidnapped Brody.
-The other man was already laying on the ground.
+The other kidnapper was laying on the ground.

-The last piece of the chaos, the thing that Lessa’s attention finally turned to was the large moving green thing.
-Massive, scaled, winged and clawed the one word that came to Lessa’s mind was dragon.
+The thing that Lessa’s attention finally turned to was the large moving green thing.
+Massive, scaled, winged, and clawed the one word that came to Lessa’s mind was dragon.

-Fearing for Brody’s safety Lessa scooped him up and tried to bolt.
+Fearing for Brody’s safety Lessa tried to bolt.
 Before she could move she was frozen in place by an overwhelming sense of calm laced with concern, a feeling of peace with a little bit of panic.
 And she knew that the terrifying creature would cause no harm to her or Brody.

-“I won't hurt you.”
+“I’m not going to hurt you.”
 He said backing away from the dragon, his eyes flickering back and forth from Lessa to the creature.
-The rumbling growl stopped as Lessa evaluated the boy.
+The rumbling growl stopped as Lessa looked the teen up and down.
 A sword dripping with blood was held in his hand. slowly, his eyes on the dragon, he knelt to wipe the blade on the moss and carefully sheath it at his side.

 “Were you hurt?”
 He asked turning once again to Lessa.

-Despite the pounding in her head and the bruises she felt forming along her side and shoulder she shook her head and turned to Brody.
+Despite the pounding in her head and the bruises she felt forming along the side of her body she shook her head and turned her attention to Brody.
 “Are you okay?”
 She asked as she held him slightly away from her, looking for blood or bruises.

 “No.” The young boy shook his head as he wiped his eyes.
 “I want to go home.”
 He said once again starting to sob.
 Brody was terrified but not broken.
 That was Lessa’s only relief.

 “I know kiddo.
 I know.”
-Lessa said standing and looking around now that she had a moment to breath.
-She disregarded the bodies of the men that were lying on the ground.
+Lessa held him close, patting his back and looking around.
+She deliberately ignored the bodies of the men that were lying on the ground.

-She noticed that they were surrounded by enormous moss covered trees.
-Each of them taller and thicker than a redwood, stories overhead, their branches were full of dancing leaves the size of Lessa's torso.
-The color of it all was amazing, every color distinctly its own, as if painted by a master artist.
+Lessa's eyes cast around, they were surrounded by giant trees.
+Each of them taller and thicker than a redwood, stories overhead, their branches were full of dancing leaves the size of Lessa’s torso.
+The color of it all was amazing, every color distinctly its own, as if painted in high contrast.

 The smell shocked Lessa as well; the aroma of the trees was wet, beautiful and intoxicating.
 She could smell the soft scent of the dew that clung to the red-brown bark, the minerals in the soil, seen in patches under the moss.
-But more than anything it smelled absolutely alive.
+It was scented absolutely alive.